webfuse-com/Labs/README.md

 <a href="#local-development" target="_blank"><img src="./.github/figure-1.png" alt="Webfuse Labs Preview Environment"></a>

-> All `labs` commands work in the current working directory, which must hence correspond to an extension project's root directory.
+> `labs` commands that affect a specific extension work in its root directory.
+With other words, the current working directory (`pwd`) needs to correspond to the extensions project's root directory.

 ## Assets